 Far more surprising is the discovery of the second type occupational orientation by extra-curricular political youth education.
 Occupational orientation is neither amongst the core targets of political education nor obvious on first sight.
 It can be counted as so far mostly unnoticed side effect.
 This type is characterized by being led to take up employment in the political field due to political education.

 The third type politically enlightened attitude can be ascribed to the immanent political impact as such.
-In this case political education stimulates to joint critical dispute in the tension field of society and individual.
+In this case, political education stimulates to joint critical dispute in the tension field of society and individual.
 The primary effect is that previous thinking and acting are challenged and a development towards a politically enlightened and in parts acting accordingly citizen is enhanced.
 This includes i.e. gathering information on political events and developments, their critical consideration and discussion in the social environment and last but not least the making use of the personal right to vote.

 The fourth type, acquisition of basic activatable political skills, is characterized by the development of specific abilities which form the basis for political action.
 Amongst them are empowerment of self-confidence, the experience of self-efficacy, the acquisition of social skills i.e. communication, interaction, ability for conflict and consent as well as skills in presentation and rhetoric.
 These abilities which are trained in political education are so far mainly used for private purposes and in the field of work.